Vinyl iodide functional group: Redox reactions

-Vinyl iodides are synthesized by methods such as iodination and substitution reaction.
-Vinyl iodides with well-defined geometry (regiochemistry and stereochemistry) are important in synthesis since many natural products and drugs that have specific structure and dimension.
-Example of regiochemistry is whether the iodide is positioned in either alpha or beta position on the olefin.
-Stereochemistry such as E-Z notation or cis-trans alkene geometry is important since some transition metal cross-coupling reactions, such as the Suzuki coupling, can retain olefin geometry.
-In synthesis, it is useful to introduce vinyl iodide at various positions to be set up for a coupling reaction at the next synthetic step.
-Below are various means and methods in introducing and synthesizing vinyl iodides.
+Vinyl iodides undergo oxidative addition quite easily.
+In noble-metal-catalyzed cross-coupling reactions, they react faster and under milder conditions than the corresponding chloride or bromide.
+Vinyl iodides rarely survive common reduction conditions, which produce an olefin or (further) an alkane, but there is literature evidence for the reduction of a propargyl alcohol without disturbing a vinyl iodide:

-Synthesis from alkynes
+Synthesis

-The common and simplest approach to make vinyl iodide is addition of one equivalent HI to alkyne.
-This generally makes 2-iodo-1-alkenes or α-vinyl iodide by Markovnikov's rule.
+The common and simplest approach to make vinyl iodide adds one equivalent HI to an alkyne.
+By Markovnikov's rule, the substrate usually iodizes at the less substituted atom (an α-vinyl iodide).
 However, this reaction does not happen at good rates or very high stereoselectively.
-As a result, most synthetic methods often involve a hydrometalation step before addition of I+ source.
+As a result, most synthetic methods often involve a hydrometalation step before I^{+} addition.

 α-vinyl iodides

 Introducing an α-vinyl iodide from a terminal position of an alkyne is a difficult step. in addition, the vinyl metal intermediate can be mildly nucleophilic, for example vinyl aluminum, can form C-C bonds under catalytic conditions.
 However, Hoveyda group have demonstrated using nickel-based catalyst (Ni(dppp)Cl_{2}), DIBAL-H with N-iodosuccinimide (NIS), selectively favor α-vinyl iodide with little to no byproducts.
 Also they observed reverse selectivity for β with Ni(PPh_{3})_{2}Cl_{2} in their hydroalumination reactions under same conditions with little or no byproducts.
 The advantage of this method is that is inexpensive (and commercially available), scalable and one-pot reaction.

 Another method doesn't involve hydrometalation but hydroiodation with I_{2}/hydrophosphine binary system, which was developed by Ogawa's group.

 The hydroiodation proceeds by Markovnikov-type adduct, no reaction is observed without addition of hydrophoshine.
 In a plausible mechanism proposed by Ogawa's group, the hydrophosphine reacts with HI to form an intermediate complex that coordinate HI to do Markovnikov hydroiodation on the alkene.
 The advantage of this system is the conditions are mild, can tolerate wide range of functional groups.